UnionInternationalCheminsdeFer/OSDM/spec/processes.md

-However, a **Distributor** system may be configured in such ways that it is able to combine offers from different fare providers (via an OSDM-compliant API or not) and propose them in turn as one offer to its API to consumers, as one undividable product or as a bundled pack.
+However, a **Distributor** system may be configured in such ways that it is able to combine offers from different fare providers (via an OSDM-compliant API or not) and propose them in turn as one offer to its API to consumers, as one non dividable product or as a bundled pack.

 Unfortunately, when the booking is attempted, the process may encounter errors leading to the booking failing with some of the sub-providers, while it will